AlteriaX/costume-ex/README.md

 # costume-ex
-Working but doesn't have as much stuff.
-I don't even know :shrug:
+Working but doesn't have as much features.
+Costumes that you applied stays when teleporting etc.

 Get costume IDs from: http://teradatabase.net/us/